notescs/notescs.github.io/content/posts/custom-compare-cpp-priority-queue.md

 ## Example: Top k Frequent Words

-Given a list of words return the `k` most frequent elements.
+Given a list of words, return the `k` most frequent elements.
 The answer should be sorted by frequency from highest to lowest.
 If two words have the same frequency, then the word with the lower alphabetical order comes first. `k` is always valid, that is 1 <= k <= number of unique words.